- Weight/Thickness of the paper

 Bond Paper - Bond paper or writing paper typically comes in 20 lb, 24 lb, and 28 lb weights.
 Chances are you have bond paper in your copier at work and printer at home.
 Typically used for stationary, laser printing, business forms and reports.

-Coated stock - has a surface coating that has been applied to make the surface more receptive for the reproduction of text and images in order to achieve sharper detail and improved color density.
+Coated stock -(Coated paper = sealants already flooded on the paper that determine the shine and feel of the paper) has a surface coating that has been applied to make the surface more receptive for the reproduction of text and images in order to achieve sharper detail and improved color density.
 By adding a coated clay pigment, the objective of coating the stock is to improve the smoothness and reduce the absorbency.
 Coated paper finishes can be categorized as matte, dull, cast, gloss, and high gloss.
 The coating can be on both sides of the stock (coated two sides, "C2S") or on one side only (coated one side, "C1S").

 Uncoated stock - is paper that has no coated pigment applied to reduce the absorbency or increase the smoothness.
 This can dull colors and blur images.
 Uncoated paper is rougher to the touch and has no shine, which can make it look more natural.
 More colors and textures are available in uncoated stock than coated.
 The uncoated finishes can be described as vellum, antique, wove, or smooth.